The Daily Dose: Daily Oppas (Part 1)

 It’s somewhat of a mystery, really, how Lee Jong-suk somehow has chemistry with every actress he works with, and manages to make viewers fall in love in every romantic drama he appears in.

 Or, perhaps, he really is just that gifted an actor, helping propel whatever project he picks—from his breakthrough performance in “School 2013” (2012) to “I Can Hear Your Voice” (2013), “Pinocchio“ (2014), “W: Two Worlds Apart” (2016), “While You Were Sleeping” (2017), and “Romance Is a Bonus Book” (2019)—into timeless hits.
-The acting awards that followed almost all these projects is testament to his talent.
+The acting awards that followed almost all these projects is a testament to his talent.

 February 6: Hyun Bin (김태평), The Captain

-Tall, handsome oppas seem to be a dime a dozen these days, but only time can tell who among today’s crop of rising stars have the power to stay.
+Tall, handsome oppas seem to be a dime a dozen these days, but only time can tell who among today’s crop of rising stars has the power to stay.
 More than 18 years since his debut in the drama “Bodyguard,” Hyun Bin has proven several times over that he is in a league of Hallyu celebrities that can withstand the whims of a public obsessed with finding the next big thing.

 Although there’s no denying that his majestically good looks—impossibly broad shoulders, impeccable bone structure, and killer dimples—have won the hearts of fans around the world, his longevity may be attributed to his range as an actor, the intelligence with which he has navigated his career, as well as his quiet and dignified mystique.